dTsitsigkos/DAMON-2025-BsTree/README.md

 ## Examples
-We have also included a file named run_example.sh, which you can use to execute all our indices on all workloads using the sample datasets.
+We have also included a file named run_example.sh, which you can use to execute all our indices single-threaded on all workloads using the sample datasets.
 You only need to update the PATH and PATH_CONSTRUCTION variables.

 To run:
 ```